Prices from £17.99

 -

 Tell your doctor if you take any medications, as some will not be as effective when you take Rigevidon.
-Certain medications can also make Rigevidon less effective, which increases your chance of becoming pregnant or having unexpected bleeding.
+Certain medications can also make Rigevidon less effective, which increases your chance of becoming pregnant or having unexpected vaginal bleeding.

 Rigevidon may interact with: